Traditional French Cassoulet...and what “traditional” means anyway !

 - Chop all the vegetables and prepared 2 bouquet garni, using a leek leaf wrapped around a laurel leaf and some thyme.

 - In one pot sear the two pieces of lamb and stir fry some of the vegetables with olive oil.
-Then add 2 lt of water, 1 bouquet grani, 1 tbsp of salt and 4 pepper grains to make a stock.
+Then add the beans, 2 lt of water, 1 bouquet grani, 1 tablespoon of salt and 4 pepper grains to make a stock.
 Let it boil for 1 hour.

 - Most of the ingredients are now ready, the beans should be half cooked and any extra water should be discharged.